-In addition to their esthetic value, our trees provide us with life-supporting oxygen, increase our property values, and produce enough shade to save us 10 – 50% on summer cooling costs.
+In addition to their aesthetic value, our trees provide us with life-supporting oxygen, increase our property values, and produce enough shade to save us 10 – 50% on summer cooling costs.

 Water: All trees need plenty of water.
 Between April and October, water your tree twice a week with at least 10-15gallons of water, allowing the water to run into the soil slowly.
 Slow watering encourages water to seep down to the lowest roots encouraging deep root growth and healthy trees.

 Mulch: Mulch helps to retain moisture, enrich the soil and keep weeds down.
 Do not heap the mulch onto the tree trunk.
 Mulch lightly with about 2-4″ of wood chips spread evenly around the base of your tree.
 The mulch should look like a donut when you are through.
 If your tree is in a tree pit, cover the entire area with mulch.
 Replace the mulch as needed.

 Geotextile fabrics can lead to higher temperatures, and it is hard to get weeds out of them.
 If you use them, be sure to cut slits for air and water movement.
 Black plastic and peat moss should be avoided altogether as tree mulch.